 A bite from a fire ant is quite painful, and feels much like pressing a lit match against the skin.
-While only about 1 percent of the population is allergic to fire ant venom, multiple bites from a disturbed colony can cause severe reactions in anyone.
+While only about one percent of the human population is allergic to fire ant venom, multiple bites from a disturbed colony can cause severe reactions in anyone.
 To protect yourself, children and pets, it's important to recognize and control fire ants before someone suffers a bite.
 This can be tricky, since not all fire ants are red and not all red ants are fire ants.
 Proper ant identification requires a much closer look.

 There are five species of fire ants in the United States, ranging in color from bright red to black.
 These species are:

 - Desert fire ants (Solenopsis aurea and Solenopsis amblychila)

 - Little fire ants (Wasmannia auropunctata)

 All but the red imported fire ants are native ant species to the United States.
 The red imported fire ant was accidentally brought to the United States around 1930 and is a problematic invasive species.
 These five ant species vary in size as well as color, ranging from 1/8 inch to 1/4 inch in length.